 Artificial Blood Market is expected to grow at a high CAGR during the forecast period (2022-2029).
-Artificial blood to made act as a substitute for red blood cells.
-While true blood perform different functions but artificial blood is designed for the purpose of transporting oxygen and carbon dioxide through the body.
+Artificial blood to made acts as a substitute for red blood cells.
+While true blood performs different functions but artificial blood is designed to transport oxygen and carbon dioxide through the body.
 Based on the type of artificial blood it can be produced in different ways it includes synthetic production, chemical isolation, or recombinant biochemical technology.

 For decades scientists have been trying to develop artificial blood through various sources to address the shortage of blood transfusions.
-The advantages of artificial blood include it provides critical benefits over allogenic blood transfusions by delivering increased oxygen carrying capacity, saves time in trauma cases and battlefield scenarios, higher life than the regular blood, minor chances of disease spreading and ability to manufacture larger quantities of blood.
+The advantages of artificial blood include it provides critical benefits over allogenic blood transfusions by delivering increased oxygen-carrying capacity, saves time in trauma cases and battlefield scenarios, higher life than the regular blood, minor chances of the disease spreading, and ability to manufacture larger quantities of blood.
 Artificial blood is available in the market in terms of hemoglobin-based oxygen carriers and perfluorocarbon emulsions.

 Perfluorocarbon emulsions are based on inert components which replace hydrogen and fluorine.
-Hemoglobin-based oxygen carriers consist of hemoglobin derived products sourced from human blood, bovine blood, microorganisms, and transgenic animals.
+Hemoglobin-based oxygen carriers consist of hemoglobin-derived products sourced from human blood, bovine blood, microorganisms, and transgenic animals.

-Increase in shortage of transfusable blood stocks, trauma death due to lack of availability of blood during operations and increase in number of deaths by hemorrhagic shock ( it is a form of hypovolemic shock in which severe blood loss leads to inadequate oxygen delivery at the cellular level) globally are driving the global artificial blood market during the forecast period.
+Increase in shortage of transfusable blood stocks, trauma death due to lack of availability of blood during operations, and increase in a number of deaths by hemorrhagic shock ( it is a form of hypovolemic shock in which severe blood loss leads to inadequate oxygen delivery at the cellular level) globally are driving the global artificial blood market during the forecast period.